Skip to Content

 The court will have the final say whether they believe the parent's change in circumstances is so significant that changing child support is necessary.
 Some parents may agree to this on their own, and other times they may disagree.
 When the parents do not agree to change child support, the requesting parent may file a motion with the court to request a modification.

-If the case goes to court, there will need to be explicit proof that the parent and the child truly need to update their child’s support in order to uphold their standard of living.
+If the case goes to court, there will need to be explicit proof that the parent and the child truly need to update their child's support in order to uphold their standard of living.
+Our team will work with you to ensure that you have all the documentation and support required to present a compelling case to the court.

 If you are supposed to receive child support in Bergen County and the supporting parent is either not paying or is late, a court action may be necessary.
 A hearing can be requested in family court and a judge will decide what action should be taken against the parent who owes payment of support.
+Our attorneys can guide you through this process and help explore all enforcement options, such as wage garnishment or license suspension, to ensure compliance and support are obtained effectively.

 As members of the New Jersey State Bar Association, New York State Bar Association, Bergen County Bar Association, New Jersey Association of Professional Mediators, and International Academy of Collaborative Professionals, you can count on our child support attorneys in Bergen County to provide you with the information for which you are looking.
+Our affiliations with these esteemed organizations mean we stay at the forefront of family law developments, ensuring you receive knowledgeable and up-to-date legal support.

-Contact Sherwood, Johnson & Poles today at (888) 224-1218 or contact us online to schedule a free case evaluation with a Bergen County child support lawyer.
+Contact Sherwood, Johnson & Poles today at (888) 224-1218 or contact us online to schedule a free case evaluation with a trusted Bergen County child support lawyer.

 • Personalized Approach For Every Case